-- Keep construction details simple and easy to follow. - Minimize the penetration of the thermal envelope.
+- Keep construction details simple and easy to follow. - Provide an air barrier to restrict the passage of air between the internal and external environments. - Minimize the penetration of the thermal envelope.
 Where penetrations are unavoidable, ensure that the penetration points are appropriately sealed. - Weather-stripe exterior doors and operable windows. - Caulk cracks and openings between stationary building components such as those around doors and window frames.

-• Extract of the tender specifications or bill of quantities highlighting the air leakage inspection / testing requirements.
+- Cross section drawings showing the air barrier - Extract of the tender specifications or bill of quantities highlighting the air leakage testing requirements

-• Air leakage site inspection report / testing results report.
+Air leakage testing report